-If you are wondering if anyone has ever died on a theme park ride?
-It's rare, but it happens.
+If you are wondering if anyone has ever died on a theme park ride, it's rare, but it has happened.

-As for recent deaths in the United States, in July 2017, one person died and six were injured when the Fireball ride malfunctioned at the Ohio State Fair.
+As for recent deaths in the United States, in July 2017, one person died and six were injured when the Fire Ball ride malfunctioned at the Ohio State Fair.
 This is the latest death associated with amusement park rides.

 In August 2016, a 3-year-old boy died after falling out of the Rollo Coaster, an old-style wooden roller coaster built in 1938 at Idlewild and Soak Zone near Pittsburgh, Pennsylvania.
-Just a few days earlier, a 10-year-old boy was decapitated on the Verruckt, a water coaster billed as the world’s tallest water slide, at Schlitterbahn Water Park in Kansas City, Kansas.
+Just a few days earlier, a 10-year-old boy was decapitated on the Verruckt, billed as the world’s tallest water slide, at Schlitterbahn Water Park in Kansas City, Kansas.
 The Verruckt has since been closed permanently.

 In 2015, a man trying to retrieve his cell phone in a restricted area was struck by the Raptor roller coaster at Cedar Point in Sandusky, Ohio.
-Also in 2015, a 10-year-old girl died after losing consciousness following a ride on the Revolution at Six Flags Magic Mountain in California.
+The same year, a 10-year-old girl died after losing consciousness following a ride on the Revolution at Six Flags Magic Mountain in California.
 The Los Angeles coroner later determined that the girl died from natural causes not related to the roller coaster.

-In 2013, a woman visiting Six Flags Over Texas fell to her death from the Texas Giant, which is billed as the world’s steepest wooden roller coaster.
+In 2013, a woman visiting Six Flags Over Texas fell to her death from the Texas Giant, which is said to be the world’s steepest wooden roller coaster.
 On the same day, a boat on the Shoot the Rapids ride at Cedar Point flipped over, injuring six people; the ride is now closed.

 Headlines like these make many people wonder about the safety of theme park thrill rides, including new roller coasters that seem to become taller, faster, and steeper with each passing year.

-According to a 2013 study by the Center for Injury Research and Policy at Nationwide Children’s Hospital, head and neck injuries were the most common (28 percent), followed by arms (24 percent), face (18 percent) and legs (17 percent).
-Soft-tissue injuries were also the most common (29 percent), followed by strains and sprains (21 percent) cuts (20 percent) and broken bones (10 percent).
+Head and neck injuries were the most common (28 percent), followed by arms (24 percent), face (18 percent), and legs (17 percent).
+Soft-tissue injuries were also the most prevalent (29 percent), followed by strains and sprains (21 percent), cuts (20 percent), and broken bones (10 percent).

 Theme Park Safety Regulations